Sick of It All: Last Act of Defiance (2014–2017)

 In November 2011, singer Lou Koller revealed to AbsolutePunk writer Dre Okorley that Sick of It All had begun writing a follow-up to Based on a True Story.
 He stated: "Right now we're concentrating on writing our new record, inspired by the last two tours we've done with different bands.
 We have some really good lyrics and tons of songs done.
 We'll see what happens.
 We've just got a lotta good stuff coming up."
 The album, tilted Last Act of Defiance, was released on September 30, 2014.
 The album charted in multiple European countries with the highest being number 79 in Belgium.
 Trey of Sputnikmusic wrote “The Last Act of Defiance isn’t here to dazzle you with musicianship and diversity, it’s here to bludgeon in a way that only good hardcore can.”
-That same year the celebrated their albums Scratch the Surface and Blood, Sweat, and No Tears playing both in their entireties at the Fun Fun Fun Fun Fest in Austin, Texas.
+During the summer of 2014, Sick of It All held both a European and North American tour in support of the album.
+While on tour they celebrated their albums Scratch the Surface and Blood, Sweat, and No Tears playing both in their entireties at the Fun Fun Fun Fun Fest in Austin, Texas.

 Sick of It All toured all over the world in 2015 starting with a tour of Great Britain and Ireland from January to February.
-They then embarked on a short South America tour, a tour of Asia, and a Spring tour.
+They then embarked on a short South America tour, a tour of Asia, and a spring tour.
 On September 13, 2015 the band played a special show at Surf Pavillon in Coney Island, during a celebration event for the 1979 film The Warriors.

 Sick of It All spent much of 2016 and 2017 celebrating their 30th anniversary with a worldwide tour.
 To coincide with this anniversary, the band released an EP of new material, When the Smoke Clears, on November 4, 2016.
+They played their 30th anniversary hometown show on July 9, 2016, at Webster Hall with support from Murphy's Law.
 In 2017 they also toured the US as part of the Vans Warped Tour.